Your self-assessment tax return – early to start, early to finish

 If you need to submit a self-assessment tax return, you’ll need to know when you have to do it.
 Finding out you have a tax return deadline in a couple of days is sure to ruin anyone’s week, and missing it could result in a minimum fine of £100.
 Stay on top of your deadlines.
 You will need to make a note of the following:

-- The payment deadline – 31st January 2019.
-If you make advanced payments towards your bill, there is an extra payment deadline of 31st July 2019.
+- The payment deadline – 31st January 2021.
+If you make advanced payments towards your bill, there is an extra payment deadline of 31st July 2021.
+Due to the current situation (COVID-19), there have been options for deferring payments, for those who have been impacted financially.

 Who is going to complete your tax return?
 Is it going to be you or will you hire an accountant?
 There are pros and cons to both methods, often depending on what type of business you are operating.